SaumyaAbeysekara/MotoCare---vehicle-tracking-app-and-device/README.md

 4. The process repeats every 5 minutes, providing regular updates to the ThingSpeak channel.

 ![Device](images/device.png)
+Display LOcation

 ![Screenshot](images/Screenshot%202023-12-17%20121357.png)
+After UPloading it in to thinkSpeak channel

 ## Setup and Configuration
 1. Connect the 📡 NEO-6M GPS module to the designated pins on the ATmega32 microcontroller.